 During these trips around the world he was able to deepen his knowledge and experiences through the various cultures encountered.
 His skills taught him to be professional and versatile.
 Since then, he continues to explore the world through his multiple musical shows and experience.

 His passion for music started as a teenager.
-Her ear was formed on American productions: Afrika Bambaataa, Grandmaster Flash, DJ Red Alert, Wu-Tang, Notorious BIG, Cypress Hill, Dr. Dre, Busta Rhyme and many more.
+His ear was formed on American productions: Afrika Bambaataa, Grandmaster Flash, DJ Red Alert, Wu-Tang, Notorious BIG, Cypress Hill, Dr. Dre, Busta Rhyme and many more.
 His influences also stem from his mother tongue, French: NTM, IAM, Assassin, Time Bomb, Lunatic, DJ Cut Killer, DJ Dee Nasty, La Cliqua.

 He has worked with several local artists from the Geneva and Lausanne region.

 In 2002, he decided to travel and discover the cultures of Asia.
 He moved to Bangkok in 2004.